hoopsplaybook.ca

 11

-Here when 1 passes to 2 and basket cuts, 4 does not immediately fill behind, as 2 needs time to look for the cutter and then possibly drive behind the cutter.
+1 passes to 2 and basket cuts, creating a double gap.
+4 does not immediately fill behind, as 2 needs time to look for the cutter and then possibly drive behind the cutter (a "draft" drive).

 Perkins - when replacing the cutter, wait until the ballhandler is done looking at the cutter.